panda-re/panda/docs/panda_ssltut.md

     0 / 0 blocks instrumented.
     Misses: 61850 Total: 9584516

-This output somewhat cryptically tells us that the code we want is at
+This output somewhat cryptically tells us that the program point (the code we want to hook to extract the master secret) is at

     00000000b7e82bad 00000000b7d3cb16 000000000e101000